Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial3.md

 Proceed to the next INVESTIGATION.

-## INVESTIGATION 3: QUOTING SPECIAL CHARACTERS
+## INVESTIGATION 3: Quoting Special Characters

 As discussed in the above investigation, there are some special characters that the shell uses to perform an operation including the filename expansion symbol: \*